Borrow from Another Library

-LMU students, faculty, and staff can request to borrow items from another library if those items that are not avilable in the library catalog or databases.
+LMU students, faculty, and staff can request to borrow items from another library if those items are not available in the library catalog or databases.

 - Use ILLiad to:

 - request digital copies of articles or book chapters available only in print in the library